adib-santos/poc_AR/Readme.md

 Müller, Jenna
 ## Objective
 To enable the general public to understand the heart journey of those who have decided to join the German army through a 20 min documentary via the companion of mobile web AR experience.

+## What is WebAR?
+Learn more about WebAR [here](https://youtu.be/I9EZ4k-8dLA)

+## How WebAR can be used in journalism/ documentary production?
+Some of the use cases we think of that makes AR applicable in relevant to journalism is that it could provide in-depth information about the person being interviewed / complex topic that is discussed.
 ## Storyline

 click [here](https://docs.google.com/document/d/1fcRHllp0J6LGSOzd_OJhyayq3Jr-e08TNtX8E0yGi8Y/edit) for the storyline draft